pantheon-systems/documentation/source/_docs/regions.md

 ---
-title: Create a New Site in your Choice of Pantheon Region
+title: Pantheon Site Regions and Data Residency
-description: Learn how to get Limited Availability access to and launch sites in the European Union, Australia, or Canada.
+description: Learn how to get Limited Availability access to and launch sites in Australia, Canada, or the European Union.
 tags: [create, regions]
 categories: []
 contributors: [edwardangert, rachelwhitton, ari]